albertogg/albertogg.github.com/_posts/2012-02-10-jekyll-github-pages-blog-tutorial.markdown

 {% endhighlight %}

 I hope you got the hang of jekyll and be able to work your own site with it, because it's pretty cool.
-Feel free to fork my site or copy everything, except the content of the _posts folder.
+Feel free to fork my site but please don't use the content of the _posts folder without my permission.

 To host the site with [Github Pages][github] just follow the [tutorial][instructions] and you will be setup with your new site.